DigoBaiocchi/learning-rust/README.md

     4. Comments :ballot_box_with_check:
     5. Control Flow :ballot_box_with_check:
 4. Understanding Ownership :hourglass_flowing_sand:
-    1. What is Ownership? :hourglass_flowing_sand:
+    1. What is Ownership? :ballot_box_with_check:
-    2. References and Borrowing
+    2. References and Borrowing :hourglass_flowing_sand:
     3. The Slice Type
 5. Using Structs to Structure Related Data
     1. Defining and Instantiating Structs